Towards a Robust Deep Neural Network in Texts: A Survey: Adversarial Attacks for classification in Texts

-Studies on adversarial examples in image domain are more active than those in texts.
-Hence, researchers try to employ approaches in image domain to texts and achieve better results.
-They propose some efficient approaches based on FGSM, which are described below.
+Studies on adversarial examples in the image domain are more active than those in texts.
+Inspired by the fast gradient sign method (FGSM) \cite{ijgjscz2015} in the image domain, attackers generate adversarial examples by calculating the gradient of text vectors in a model.

-As far as we know, Papernot et al.\cite{nppmas2016} first studied the problem of adversarial examples in texts and contributed to producing adversarial input sequences.
-The authors leveraged computational graph unfolding\cite{pjw1988} to evaluate the forward derivative\cite{nppmsjmfzbcas2016}, which is related to the embedding inputs of word sequences.
-The results were then calculated by FGSM to find the adversarial perturbations.
-However, the corresponding vectors of modified words might not exist.
-To solve this mapping problem, they set up a specific dictionary to select words for replacing the original ones.
-Although their adversarial sequences can make LSTM model produce wrong predictions, the words in input sequences are randomly chosen for substitution, so that the probability of grammatical errors in adversarial examples is very high.
+As far as we know, Papernot \etal{}\cite{nppmas2016} first studied the problem of adversarial examples in texts and contributed to producing adversarial input sequences.
+The authors leverage computational graph unfolding\cite{pjw1988} to evaluate the forward derivative \cite{nppmsjmfzbcas2016} (\ie{}, the model’s Jacobian $J(x)$), which is related to the search of modified words.
+In detail, they utilize FGSM to guide the perturbations, and it can be represented as

+where $i$ is the $i$-th word in an input sequence, and $p_j$ indicates the probability of belonging to category $j$.
+If the value of $\arg\max_{0,1}(p_j)$ changes, the modification is effective.
+However, the words in input sequences are iteratively selected for substitution.
+Hence, there may exist grammatical errors in the generated adversarial examples.

-Similar to \cite{nppmas2016}, Samanta et al.\cite{sssm2017} utilized the concept of FGSM to evaluate the important or salient words, which deeply affected the results of classification when they were removed.
-Then, three modification strategies (\textit{i.e.}, insertion, replacement, and deletion) were introduced to craft top $k$ words with highest importance, where $k$ was a threshold.
-Except for the deletion strategy, both insertion and replacement on top $k$ words required an additional dictionary for substitution.
-Thus, the authors established a pool of candidates for each word in the experiment, including synonyms, typos, and type-specific keywords.
-However, this process consumes a great deal of time and there may be no candidate pool for some top $k$ words in the actual inputs.
-This method is also an importance-based approach.
+Different from Papernot \etal{} \cite{nppmas2016}, Samanta \etal{}\cite{sssm2017} employed FGSM to evaluate the important or salient words, which deeply affected the results of classification when they were removed.
+Three modification strategies (\textit{i.e.}, insertion, replacement, and deletion) are introduced to craft top $k$ words with the highest importance, where $k$ is a threshold.
+Except for the deletion strategy, both insertion and replacement on top $k$ words require an additional dictionary for operation.
+Thus, the authors establish a pool of candidates for each word in the experiments, including synonyms, typos, and type-specific keywords.
+However, the establishment of the candidate pool suffers huge consumption, and there may be no candidate pool for some top $k$ words in the actual inputs.